solspace/craft-freeform/packages/plugin/src/Integrations/EmailMarketing/CampaignMonitor/README.md

     - Select a mailing list that new users should be subscribed to.
     - Map Freeform fields to the Campaign Monitor fields as you wish.
     - Configure as needed.

-<span class="note warning"><b>Important:</b> Please note that if you set this up initially on a development environment, you will need to update your callback URL and reauthorize the connection on your production environment.
-However, your settings and field mappings will remain intact.</span>

 ---